anielv95/llm-zoomcamp-aniel-notes/1-Introduction/1.1-Introduction/notes.md

 # 1.1 Introduction to LLM and RAG

-In this first section you'll find
+In this first section you'll find:

 1. What is an LLM?
 2. What is a prompt?